AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/developing-with-front-end-pipelines.md

 ## Front-End Build Contract {#front-end-build-contract}

-Front-end projects are built using the same build environment established for AEMaaCS projects.

-Developers have some flexibility in this pipeline so long as the following front-end contract is observed.
+Similar to the [full-stack build environment,](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md) the front-end pipeline has its own environment.
+Developers have some flexibility in this pipeline so long as the following front-end build contract is observed.

 The front-end pipeline requires the front-end Node.js project to use the `build` script directive to generate the build that will be deployed by the front-end pipeline.
 I.e. Cloud Manager uses the command `npm run build` to generate the deployable project to the `dist` folder.

-The contents of the `dist` folder is what is ultimately deployed to AEM as a Cloud Service from the Cloud Manager pipeline.
+The content of the `dist` folder is what is ultimately deployed to AEM as a Cloud Service from the Cloud Manager pipeline.

+### Node Versions {#node-versions}

+By default the front-end pipeline uses Node 14, but 16 and 16 are also available.

+You can use the `CM_CUSTOM_VAR_NODE_VERSION` environment variable to set the desired version.

 ## Single Source of Truth {#single-source-of-truth}